NVIDIA-Merlin/NVTabular/README.md

 Once in the server, navigate to the ```/nvtabular/``` directory and explore the code base or try out some of the examples.

 Within the container is the codebase, along with all of our dependencies, particularly [RAPIDS cuDF](https://github.com/rapidsai/cudf), and a range of [examples](./examples).
 The easiest way to get started is to simply launch the container above and explore the examples within.
-It is designed to work with Cuda 10.2.
-As we mature more cuda versions will be supported.

 The code base with examples, can be found at the following directory location within the container:
 ```